francesca-git/EU28-ForestMng-Climate/README.md

 	- *readme.md*: file providing an overview of the scenarios and the acronyms used in GLOBIOM.
 	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.

-- */areas_processed*
+- *areas_processed*
 	- .RData files: results of the tidying up process made through the function do_tidy_match.R called in main.R.
 	- */notimber/Baseline*, */notimber/SharedEffort* and */notimber/LowerIntensity*: folders containing the.csv files
 	resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R.
 	- */timber/Baseline*: folder containing the.csv files resulting from the matching between the areas of the different GLOBIOM model, through the application of the function do_tidy_match.R called in main.R. under the “timber” setting.
-	- *readme.md*: document which describes the content of the sub-folders.
+	- *readme.md*: document that describes the content of the sub-folders.
 	- */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
 	- AREAS USER

-### /scripts
+### scripts

-	- */data_preparation*: scripts used to tidy up and match the data on the area and to calculate the model parameters used as input in the model.
+- *data_preparation*: scripts used to tidy up and match the data on the area and to calculate the model parameters used as input in the model.
 The input and output of these scripts are in the folder */data*
-	- */model*: scripts that take the output of the functions in */data_preparation* as input and calculate the extinction risk per year, scenario, land use and ecoregion and to store the results in the folder */results*.
+- *model*: scripts that take the output of the functions in */data_preparation* as input and calculate the extinction risk per year, scenario, land use and ecoregion and to store the results in the folder */results*.
-	- */aggregation*: scripts that take the files in */results* as input and aggregate them (e.g. summing the impacts over ecoregions).
+- *aggregation*: scripts that take the files in */results* as input and aggregate them (e.g. summing the impacts over ecoregions).
 The output of these scripts is saved in */aggregation_plotting*.
-	- */plotting*: scripts used to plot the values of the .csv files in */results* or in */aggregation_plotting*; the plots are saved in */aggregation_plotting*.
+- *plotting*: scripts used to plot the values of the .csv files in */results* or in */aggregation_plotting*; the plots are saved in */aggregation_plotting*.
-	- *set_directories.R*: script called in main.R that creates variables containing the paths to folders/files (e.g. the path to the results, to the plots, to the aggregated data, etc).
+- *set_directories.R*: script called in main.R that creates variables containing the paths to folders/files (e.g.
+	the path to the results, to the plots, to the aggregated data, etc).
 - *create_directories*: script called in main.R that creates the needed directories if they do not exist already (e.g., where the results are stored).
+- *readme.md*: file describing the folder content in further detail.
 - */archived*: folder containing material used for testing and eventually not included in the final version of the manuscript.
 - INPUT OUTPUT FILE

-### /results
+### results

 This folder contains the extinction risk calculated at ecoregion resolution, per each scenario and land use types with the scrips in the folder */scripts/model* that are called in the main.R file.
 Labeling of the sub-folders: